AlCode88/TerraformProjects_AWS/Terraform_Session_April/session1/README.md

 - The order of execution is very important and uses both mutable and immutable.
 - Good Example is Ansible where you have to define step by step solutions to get the final result.

-**IMMPERATIVE EXAMPLE: To install apache on CentOS it is important to give exact steps or it will fail**
+**EXAMPLE:**
 ```
+To install apache on CentOS it is important to give exact steps or it will fail
 1.       - name: Install httpd on CentOS
 2.         yum:
 3.          name: httpd